sahinyurek/docs/docs/administration/platform-management/license/view-update-license.md

 1. Enter the activation key in the **License** field.
 1. Click the **Activate the license key** button.

-    This will activate the license and update your instance with all the features included with that license.
+    This will activate the license and update your instance with all the features included in your license plan.

     <img src="../images/copy-challenge.png" alt="copy challenge" width="1000" height="1000"/>

-    The license is defined by the following capabilities:
+    The license is defined by the following characteristics:

-    1. It defines how many users you can create in your platform.
+    1. Number of users you can create in the platform.
+NB: Service users are unlimited, whatever license plan you have.
-    1. The license is based on the number of users and the number of organizations.
+    1. Number of organisation you can create in the platform.
-    1. It has a validation and an expiration date.
+    1. The extra-features it allows you to use.
-    1. It allows unlimited number of Readonly users and Service users.
-Service users are those who do not have access to the TheHive interface but they use an API key to call all the APIs.
+    1. The license validity dates.